Policy-Based Routing

 option dest_port '61820'

-If another VPN client is used as default routing (for the whole internet), sadly no pbr
+If another VPN client is used as default routing (for the whole Internet), sadly no pbr

 rule will allow it to intercept and properly route the UDP

-traffic of Wireguard server, please either use the OpenVPN server and configure it to use TCP
+traffic of WireGuard server, please either use the OpenVPN server and configure it to use TCP

 protocol or use the Scenario 2 below.